hannahtrn/power-outages-analysis/README.md

 | Baseline (Linear Regression, 2 features) | 5,894,112 MWh | 0.464 |
 | **Final (Random Forest, 8 features)** | **1,438,933 MWh** | **0.968** |

-The final model reduces test RMSE by ~76% and raises R² from 0.46 to 0.97 — a dramatic improvement driven primarily by the addition of `TOTAL.CUSTOMERS`, which directly connects to the data generating process (more customers → more aggregate electricity sales).
+The final model reduces test RMSE by ~76% and raises R² from 0.46 to 0.97, a dramatic improvement driven primarily by the addition of `TOTAL.CUSTOMERS`, which directly connects to the data generating process (more customers → more aggregate electricity sales).

 <iframe src="assets/final_model_residuals.html" width="800" height="500" frameborder="0"></iframe>

-The residual plot shows predictions clustered tightly around zero for most of the range, with larger absolute residuals at higher predicted values — consistent with the fairness analysis finding discussed next.
+The residual plot shows predictions clustered tightly around zero for most of the range, with larger absolute residuals at higher predicted values, consistent with the fairness analysis finding discussed next.

 ---

 ## Fairness Analysis

-**Group X — High-consumption states:** states where `TOTAL.SALES` is above the training-set median (~8,926,587 MWh) — large, high-demand states such as Texas, California, and Florida.
+**Group X (High-consumption states):** states where `TOTAL.SALES` is above the training-set median (~8,926,587 MWh), including large, high-demand states such as Texas, California, and Florida.

-**Group Y — Low-consumption states:** states where `TOTAL.SALES` is at or below the training-set median — smaller or lower-demand states.
+**Group Y (Low-consumption states):** states where `TOTAL.SALES` is at or below the training-set median, i.e., smaller or lower-demand states.

 **Evaluation metric:** RMSE (same as overall evaluation).